-- You would like to study within a large department containing experts in all areas within Economics
+- Would you like to study within a large department containing experts in all areas of economics?

-- You want a rigorous, comprehensive and balanced training in modern Economics
+- Do you want a rigorous, comprehensive and balanced training in modern economics?

-- You are interested in research-led teaching of forefront theories and findings in Economics
+- Are you interested in research-led teaching of forefront theories and findings in economics?

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.